okami101/vuetify-admin/packages/docs/guide/authentication.md

 * `basicAuthProvider` : Basic HTTP authentication.
 * `jwtAuthProvider` : JWT for stateless authentication.
-* `sanctumAuthProvider` : Full state cookie authentication which is the recommended way.
+* `sanctumAuthProvider` : Full state cookie authentication which is the recommended way if you use Laravel.

 :::tip GUEST MODE
 Note that the auth provider is of course totally optional !
 If your API don't need auth at all, simply don't set the `authProvider` option in `VtecAdmin` constructor and VA will directly use a `guest` mode auth that will let you manage your resources as if we were connected.
 :::

 All of this providers need an instance of axios in order to work.
-I prefer it to standard [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) because it allows less code and easy by-instance authentication headers across data providers.

 The easiest way is to create an admin axios instance and passthrough it into both auth and data providers :

 **`src/plugins/admin.js`**